 Back to glossary

-Additional tax-free VA compensation paid on top of regular disability compensation to veterans with specific severe disabilities or combinations of disabilities that cause unusually high need for care.
+Additional tax-free VA compensation paid on top of regular disability compensation to veterans with specific severe disabilities or combinations of.

 SMC levels range from SMC-K (loss of use of a creative organ) to SMC-T (traumatic brain injury requiring daily nursing care).